nickl111/beerlogger/readme.md

 (Note I've forgotten to connect up the capacitor in the schematic: it just goes from live to ground.)

-There is also a molex connector not shown for the the temp sensors, which are on the end of a wire and covered in heatshrink, to connect to.
+There is also a molex connector not shown for the temp sensors, which are on the end of a wire and covered in heatshrink, to connect to.

 In physically building it I used an Adafruit Pi Zero Bonnet as the base so that it fitted directly on top of the Pi (and it was important that it was small enough to fit on the airlock.
 This was a bit of a stretch to fit on so I used Fritzing eventually to fit the pieces on.
 As you can see below it Fritzing isn't exactly ideal for this but it's easier than doing it on paper.